Vonage/vivid-3/docs/ui-test/readme.md

 The docker image comes with the browsers and playwright ready for action.
 If, for some reason, there's a need to update the playwright version, a new version should be published to the docker hub.
 To understand how to build multi-platform images (needed to run on Mac/intel and Mac/ARM), [you can read this page](https://docs.docker.com/build/building/multi-platform/).
 Here's a summary of commands:

 1. Login to docker hub if you aren't already (`docker login`).
-2. If you don't already have a `docker-container` driver, you'll need to create one and activate it by [following the instructions from this page](https://docs.docker.com/build/building/multi-platform/#getting-started).
+2. If you don't already have a `docker-container`-based builder, you'll need to create one and activate it by [following the instructions from this page](https://docs.docker.com/build/building/multi-platform/#getting-started).
+(This is a one-time thing.)
-3. As the image you'll build is multi-platform, [it can't reside locally](https://github.com/docker/buildx/issues/166#issuecomment-544827163), so you'll build, tag and push the image in a single command: `docker buildx build --platform linux/amd64,linux/arm64 -t vivid3/vonage:2.x.x --push .` (remember to update the version).
+3. As the image you'll build is multi-platform, [it can't reside locally](https://github.com/docker/buildx/issues/166#issuecomment-544827163).
+This means you'll build, tag and push the image in a single command.
+From the `dockerfile` location, use `./scripts/visual-tests/build.image.sh mybuilder 2.x.x` using the builder created in step 2 and a new version number.
 4. Update the relevant `yml` files that are using this image to use the new version.

 ## Updating playwright version